Misogynistic influencer Andrew Tate has left Romania for the US. So who is he?

 By Sophie Tanno, CNN

-(CNN) — Andrew Tate has left Romania alongside his brother Tristan on a flight bound for the United States, their lawyer told CNN.
-The pair were arrested in the country three years ago, and face charges there of rape, people trafficking and money laundering.
+(CNN) — Andrew Tate and his brother Tristan arrived in the United States on Thursday after being allowed to leave Romania, where the pair were arrested three years ago and face charges including rape and human trafficking.

-So who is the aggressively misogynistic influencer and what is the online “manosphere” community where he is so revered?
+Here’s what to know about the aggressively misogynistic influencer and the online “manosphere” community where he is so revered:

 Divisive content creator